ronentk/TextLabs/README.md

 `challenge` indicates we want to create a random game, where `--challenge` specifies the type of challenge and difficulty level.
 Under this mode, text generation flags are currently set automatically.

 In both modes, `--max_search_steps` sets the number of steps for the search for a valid quest satisfying the constraints.
-Note that a valid quest may not be found within `max_search_steps`, especially for difficult settings (for example, requiring many device uses).
+Note that a valid quest may not be found within `max_search_steps`, especially for higher levels.

 ### Generating a game (notebook)